SYGong/sygong.github.io/_posts/2019-01-20-pharos-enable-physical-analytics-through-visible-light.md

 - HotNets-XII Proceedings of the Twelfth ACM Workshop on Hot Topics in Networks

 ## Digest
-Localization through multilateration with LED bulbs.
-Each bulb broadcasting its own postion to receiver, who will estimate distance to each bulb by optical channel model.
+Localization with LED bulbs.
+Each bulb broadcasting its own postion to receiver, who will estimate the distance to each bulb with [optical channel model](#optical-channel-model).

 ### Optical channel model
-Given RSS, estimate distance between reciever's light sensor and LED bulb.
+Given received energy, estimate distance between reciever's light sensor and the LED bulb.

-**Note:** Estimating the overall RSS with some components of RSS and the bulb's duty cycle of PWM.
+**Note:** Overall energy estimated by some components of energy and the bulb's duty cycle of PWM.
 {: .notice}

 #### Assumptions